 My Experience at The Haunted Stanley Hotel

-While on a road trip this past August, I decided to book a stay at the haunted Stanley Hotel for my birthday.
-“The Shining” is one of my favorite films and a visit to the Stanley had been on my bucket list for quite some time.
-My friend and I booked a “spirited room” and requested room 407.
-I was hoping to have some kind of fun, spooky experience but didn’t want to be absolutely terrified.
+While on a road trip, I decided to book a stay at the haunted Stanley Hotel for my birthday.
+The Shining has long been one of my favorite films, and visiting the Stanley had been on my bucket list for years.
+My friend and I reserved a “spirited room” and requested Room 407.
+I was hoping for a fun, spooky experience, something memorable, but not too unsettling.

 Things to Know Before You Go: